ansys/pyansys-dev-guide/doc/source/how-to/releasing.rst

 ----------------------
 Releasing is the process of creating a version of a software that developers consider useful for customers or other developers.
 Releases are usually labeled with *tags*.
-These tags allow to quickly identify a release in the version control system.
+These tags are used to quickly identify a release in the version control system.

 Before performing a release, verify that: